bevyengine/rfcs/rfcs/45-stageless.md

 The most important way we can configure systems is by telling the scheduler *when* they should be run.
 The ordering of systems is always defined relative to other systems: either directly or by checking the systems that belong to a set.

-Applying an ordering constraimts between sets causes a ordering constraint to be created between all individual members of those sets.
+Applying an ordering constraint between sets causes ordering constraints to be created between all individual members of those sets.
 If an ordering is defined relative to a non-existent system or an unused set, it will have no effect, emitting a warning.
 This relatively gentle failure mode is important to ensure that plugins can order their systems with relatively strong assumptions that the default system sets exist, but continue to (mostly) work if those systems or sets are not present.

 In addition to the `.before` and `.after` methods, you can use **system chains** to create very simple linear dependencies between the successive members of an array of systems.
-(Note to readers: this is not the same as "system chaining" in Bevy 0.6 and earlier: that concept has been renamed to "system piping".)
+(Note to readers: this is not the same as "system chaining" in Bevy 0.7 and earlier: that concept has been renamed to "system piping".)

 ```rust
 fn main(){